The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 Your explanation refers to a letter Mondrian wrote to van Doesburg.
 Based on what Mondrian wrote, you assume that a night and a daylight sky could be the source for these two works.
 Your explanation goes on saying that if the colors of the dark version evoke nightlight, then the colors of the light version may hint to a daylight motif.
 To corroborate this interpretation you focus on a larger dark-blue rectangle in the dark colored version (a supposed evidence for the night sky) and a light pink rectangle in the light colored version (presumably evoking daylight).

 You then set a relation between these rectangles and a square which is visible in the upper central area of Pier and Ocean 4 (Fig. 3).
+You talk about that square as an empty space suggesting the sky.

 Fig. 3